• Skip to primary navigation

 No, you don’t.
 Jasmine rice breaks down quite easily, so there is no need to presoak the grains.

-HOW TO MAKE AHEAD CONGEE
+HOW TO MAKE CONGEE AHEAD

 You can make this congee recipe up to 1 or 2 days ahead and store it in the fridge.
 You’ll notice that the porridge thickens the next day.
 Give everything a stir and reheat the congee in a microwave or saucepan with a splash of water.